Thesharing/court-spider/README.md

 ## Execution

-First, run Redis.
+**First**, run Redis.

-Use Ubuntu on bash on Windows if you are using Windows.
+Use Ubuntu on bash on Windows if you are using Windows 10.

 (In the path of Redis)